TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CommandControllers/Index.rst

 #.
 Register Commands

    Commands can be registered via :ref:`DependencyInjection` or a PHP file.
-   Detailed information can be read on the corresponding Symfony component
+   Detailed information can be read on the corresponding `Symfony`:pn: component
    documentation: https://symfony.com/doc/current/console/commands_as_services.html.
    E.g. how to setup aliases via :file:`Services.yaml`, or how to use dependency injection in commands.